-- 16.13.1 Standardization: The District, through the District Technology Advisory Committee, will establish standardized systems and technologies for use by sites and staff. - 16.13.2 District and staff will be expected to know, understand, and use these systems and technologies (hardware and software) for communication purposes and to advance student and staff learning. - 16.13.3 Infrastructure: District and sites are responsible for the infrastructure needed to support, maintain, and update these systems and technologies.
+16.13.1 Standardization: The District, through the District Technology Advisory Committee, will establish standardized systems and technologies for use by sites and staff.

+- 16.13.2 District and staff will be expected to know, understand, and use these systems and technologies (hardware and software) for communication purposes and to advance student and staff learning. - 16.13.3 Infrastructure: District and sites are responsible for the infrastructure needed to support, maintain, and update these systems and technologies. - 16.13.4 Shared Decision-Making: Strategies should be in place to involve teachers in planning and decision-making about technology. - 16.13.5 Technology Implementation Standards: Technology Implementation Standards will be followed throughout the initiation, implementation, and institutionalization of technology in the District and sites. - 16.14 Digital Learning Curriculum: Instructional Leadership Teams ILTs will continue to use digital learning curriculum and be supported by the District through staff development and access options.

-- 16.13.4 Shared Decision-Making: At the site level, strategies should be in place to involve teachers in planning and decision-making about technology.
-This can be done by a site technology committee or some other shared-decision making body at the site. - 16.13.5 Technology Implementation Standards: Technology Implementation Standards will be followed throughout the initiation, implementation, and institutionalization of technology in the District and sites. - 16.14 Digital Learning Curriculum: Instructional Leadership Teams ILTs will continue to use digital learning curriculum and be supported by the District through staff development and access options. - 16.15 Technology Joint Labor Management Committee: - 16.15.1 Objective: Convene a new inter-departmental Labor Management Committee by June 1, 2016 that will consist of three (3) appointees each to Information Technology, Teaching & Learning, and Library Media Specialists staff to review and proactively resolve technology and library media issues as they arise. - The Labor Management Committee would also look into staffing levels and caseloads and make recommendations to the District. - 16.15.2 Committee Membership: The District will appoint three (3) representatives each from Information Technology staff, and Teaching and Learning staff, and MFT will appoint up to three (3) representatives from Library Media Specialist staff.
+16.15 Technology Joint Labor Management Committee:

+16.15.1 Objective: Convene a new inter-departmental Labor Management Committee by June 1, 2016 that will consist of three (3) appointees each to Information Technology, Teaching & Learning, and Library Media Specialists staff to review and proactively resolve technology and library media issues as they arise.

+The Labor Management Committee would also look into staffing levels and caseloads and make recommendations to the District.

+16.15.2 Committee Membership: The District will appoint three (3) representatives each from Information Technology staff, and Teaching and Learning staff, and MFT will appoint up to three (3) representatives from Library Media Specialist staff.